Wrap Her Up: Background

-George Michael was quoted at the time in Number One magazine that "it sounded like I had my willy in a garotte" because of the falsetto he sings throughout the song.
+"Wrap Her Up" features George Michael, who sings in falsetto throughout the song.
+Michael was quoted at the time in Number One magazine that "up till the end of the song it doesn't sound like me.
+Well, it sounds like me... but with a garotte on my willy!"

-The song talks about fashion models as it was notable for the number of famous women's names dropped toward the end, including Kiki Dee, who had duetted with Elton on the hit song "Don't Go Breaking My Heart" in 1976, and also provided background vocals for "Wrap Her Up".
+The song talks about fashion models as it was notable for the number of famous women's names dropped toward the end, including Kiki Dee, who had duetted with John on the hit song "Don't Go Breaking My Heart" in 1976, and also provided background vocals for "Wrap Her Up".
 The rest of the list includes (in order) Marlene Dietrich, Marilyn Monroe, Brigitte Bardot, Doris Day, Billie Jean King, Samantha Fox, Joan Collins, Katharine Hepburn, Vivien Leigh, Grace Jones, Priscilla Presley, Vanessa Williams, Dusty Springfield, Nancy Reagan, Rita Hayworth, Madonna (as "Material Girl"), Julie Andrews, Superwoman, Annie Lennox, Mata Hari, Anouska Hempel, Shirley Temple, Tallulah Bankhead, Linda Lovelace, Little Eva, Nastassja Kinski, Princess Caroline of Monaco, Pat Fernandez (a close friend of George Michael who appeared in two Wham! videos), and Elsie Tanner.
 The single version fades out early, missing most of the list.
 The last name heard on the single edit is Vanessa Williams.

 "Wrap Her Up" has the longest credit of songwriters on a Elton John song.